-Most experts say a concrete driveway should last thirty years or more.
-But, the main consideration in the longevity of the concrete is how well it is maintained.
-Concrete sealing is the number one factor in helping your concrete last as long as possible.
+Most experts say a concrete driveway should last thirty years or more, but how well it is maintained plays a big role in its longevity.
+Concrete sealing is one of the main maintenance practices you can do to help your concrete last as long as possible.

 Should You Seal Your Concrete?